wasm-tool/wasm-pack-plugin/README.md

 ## Linting

 This project uses the `prettier` with default configuration.
-Fo manually format the code run the `lint:fix` script.
+To manually format the code run the `lint:fix` script.

 ## Usage